How to avoid getting sick in India

 Unless you are feeling adventurous, don’t run the gauntlet.
 Take these simple precautions to ensure illness doesn’t get the better of you in India, and you can enjoy travelling in this interesting country.

-Quick tips to avoid getting sick in India
+Quick tips to avoid getting sick

-- Don’t eat raw meats or any raw food.
+- Don’t eat raw meats or any raw food

-- Don’t eat uncooked cheese or unpasteurised dairy products.
+- Don’t eat uncooked cheese or unpasteurised dairy products

-- Lassis (yoghurt drinks) might look delicious but the milk could be unpasteurised or refrigerated.
+- Lassis (yoghurt drinks) might look delicious but the milk could be unpasteurised or refrigerated

-- Don’t eat fruit and vegetables that have been peeled and/or not cooked.
+- Don’t eat fruit and vegetables that have been peeled and/or not cooked

-- Always wash your hands and then sanitise them too.
+- Always wash your hands and then sanitise them too

 - Wipe over your cutlery if you are able before using them.
 Better still, take your own travel cutlery.

-- Don’t eat off wet plates.
+- Don’t eat off wet plates

 - Don’t drink directly out of bottles or cans.
 We use stainless steel straws.

-- Don’t eat ice.
+- Don’t eat ice

 - Watch how the food or drink is being made.
 Some of the food and drink components might be actually sitting on ice.
 Whilst the ice might not go in your drink, they could still be contaminated from the ice.